RaiA133/RaiA133/README.md

 ### 💫 About Me:

 I am an student at Nusantara Islamic University.
 My current spokesperson is Informatics Engineering.
 I am passionate about technology & computers, apart from that I have other passions for design & graphics. i'm currently working on PHP & Framework of this language such as Codeigniter & Laravel.
-Now I'am starting a new journey on Javascript Fullstack Web Development Using PERN (PostgreSQL, MongoDB, Express, ReactJS, NodeJS).
+Now I'am starting a new journey on Javascript Fullstack Web Development Using PostgreSQL, MongoDB, Express, ReactJS, NodeJS and many other JS technologies.
 I am an ex Backend Developer intern from PT Telekomunikasi Indonesia Tbk.
 And now i'am doing another internship in BBSPJILM as Web Developer.

 ---